 Show them that you know what their situation looks like now.

-Talk about the problem and show that you really understand their pain point.
+Talk about the problem and show that you understand their pain point.
 (It’s also great if you can tell your story showing that you experienced the same pain and that’s why you created your products.)

 Show the implications of what their life will look like if they don’t address the cause of the problem.
 Will their existing pain continue – or will it get worse?